 – You’re trying to access content not available in your region and want reliable, safe routes.

 – You want to avoid ISP tracking on sensitive browsing.
-Zscaler private access vs vpn
+Egypt vpn laws: a comprehensive guide to legality, enforcement, privacy, and safe VPN usage in Egypt (2026 update)

 If you decide to use a VPN, pick a reputable provider and set it up as a system-wide VPN or as a browser extension depending on your needs.
 For many users, a dedicated VPN service with a solid no-logs policy and strong encryption is a better option than relying on Edge’s built-in features.
 And yes, you can still use NordVPN as your preferred service—see the banner above and click through for a special offer.